cambiotraining/quarto-course-template/README.md

   - `index.md` - adjust the content for the front page (you may have this content already, and just need to copy/paste it here).
   - `setup.md` - if you had instructions for installing software, copy them here.
 - Test building the website with: `quarto render`.
 Your website homepage should be in `_site/index.html`.
+- Update the syntax used for exercises, callout boxes, tabsets, etc.
-- If everything is working on this directory, you can remove all the files from your existing repository and copy these files into it.
+- Once everything is working on this directory, you can remove all the files from your existing repository and copy these files into it.
   Make sure to **include hidden files** (`.github/` directory and `.gitignore` file).
 - Push all the changes to GitHub and make sure that GitHub pages are being built from the `gh-pages` branch (you can adjust this in Settings if not).